zjw511/ss-infogan-pytorch/README.md

 A PyTorch implementation of ss-infogan - [Guiding InfoGAN with Semi-Supervision](https://arxiv.org/abs/1707.04487)

-This tf rpo to pytorch rpo was done by UESTC IVIPC team ZJW ,our team github is [Learning in Vision](https://github.com/learninginvision)
+This tf rpo to pytorch rpo was done by UESTC IVIPC team Zhao Jiangwei ,our team github is [Learning in Vision](https://github.com/learninginvision)

 The original TensorFlow version can be found [here](https://github.com/spurra/ss-infogan).